Skip to content

 The regulation of e-Money in the EU is primarily governed by the Electronic Money Directive 2 (EMD2).

 The process is extensive, 9-18mths depending on the services and jurisdiction.
-Applicants are expected to have capabilities in place if not operational at time of application.
+Applicants are expected to have capabilities in place (if not operational) at the time of application.

 What is Electronic Money Safeguarding?

-EMIs are required to safeguard client funds by keeping them separate from their own operational funds.
-The requires the EMI to place client funds into a special segregated account with a highly rated bank or have alternative insurance or guarantees.
+EMI are required to safeguard client funds by keeping them separate from their own operational funds.
+The requires the EMI to place client funds into a special segregated account with a highly rated bank or hold alternative insurance or guarantees.

-If the EMI fails, safeguarded funds are not part of the EMIs assets and are returned to customers via the insolvency procedure.
+If the EMI fails, safeguarded funds are not part of the EMIs assets and are returned to customers in the insolvency procedure.

-1. e-Money is convenient, allowing for quicker and cheaper transactions, especially in ecommerce and international use.
+1. e-Money is convenient, allowing for quicker and cheaper payments, especially in ecommerce and cross-border.

 2. e-Money balances are not interest-bearing.

-3. e-Money is not covered by state deposit guarantee schemes in the way that bank deposits are.
+3. e-Money is not covered by state deposit guarantee schemes.

-2. Regulatory requirements for EMIs are increasing, as are enforcements for non-compliance.
+3. Regulatory requirements for EMI are increasing, as are enforcements for non-compliance.

-4. Securing partners for client funds safeguarding is lengthy and difficult due to AML/CFT risk.
+4. Securing partners for safeguarding is lengthy and difficult due to AML/CFT risk.

-7. Are safeguarding or banking-as-a-serve able to account for revenue share?
+7. Are safeguarding or BaaS able to account for revenue share?

 Electronic Money Summary

-e-Money has established itself as a key component of the financial system due to its flexibility, convenience, and efficiency.
-Innovation, real-time payment infrastructure, and growth in the global digital economy will drive further adoption.
-Challenges exist, including the fight against money laundering and digital payment fraud, thus it is reasonable to assume EMIs will face increased technological and regulatory requirements in the coming years, ultimately leading to consolidation of the sector.
+e-Money is a key component of the financial system due to its flexibility, convenience, and efficiency.
+Innovation, real-time payment infrastructure, and growth in eCommerce will drive further adoption.
+Challenges exist, including the fight against money laundering and payment fraud, thus it is reasonable to assume EMI will face increased technological and regulatory requirements in the coming years, ultimately leading to consolidation.

 • eCommerce